 Spend a Day on a Catamaran

-Within minutes my sea sickness hit, and I thought I was going to in for a very long and painful day.
-But, the amazing staff running the Ally Cat tour helped ease my sea sickness.
-They brought me drinks which helped ease the sea sickness, and even steered the boat clear of any larger waves.
-By the end of the day, I was having a ton of fun and my sea sickness was at bay.
+Within minutes my seasickness hit, and I thought I was going to in for a very long and painful day.
+But, the amazing staff running the Ally Cat tour hopped right into action to help me out.
+They brought me drinks which helped ease the seasickness and even steered the boat clear of any larger waves.
+By the end of the day, I was having a ton of fun and my seasickness was at bay.

 Aside from the incredible staff, seeing humpback whales really made this excursion one that I am glad I went on.
 I love whales, and seeing humpback whales was a major highlight of my trip.

 There are lots of trails around Sayulita, most notably is one called Monkey Mountain.
 The greenery around Sayulita is so lush and beautiful, and the views at the top of these hikes always prove to be spectacular.
 If you’re looking for a way to keep those cervezas from hitting your waistline than plan on going for a few hikes during your stay in Sayulita.

 One of my personal favourite pastimes is walking around the town.
 There are so many great shops and restaurants, it’s easy to lose an entire day to the magic of this little town.
 Whenever I travel, I like to have a few days without an itinerary so that I can really just go and explore.
 The beauty of a town like this is that there’s always something new happening, and there’s always something to see..